AlexeyIsMyName/AlexeyIsMyName/README.md

 I'm Aleksey from Saint-Petersburg, Russia.
 I study iOS Development at the moment.
 I really enjoy learning Swift programming language, native frameworks made by Apple and dependencies like Realm, Firebase or Alamofire and so on.
 Currently I prepare myself to be ready for jobs interviews.

-## Skills amd Experience
+## Skills and Experience
-* Swift
+* 🦜 Swift
+* 🔨 Xcode
+* 📱 iOS SDK, Core Data

-Skills: Swift / Xcode / iOS SDK / CocoaPods / Realm / Core Data / Firebase / Keychain / JSON
+* 💻 CocoaPods / Realm / Firebase / Keychain / JSON

 - 🌱 I’m currently learning Swift basics, AutoLayout and Multithreading